Principal Investigator

 Rebecca Bollinger, OTD, OTR/L

 Rebecca Bollinger is a registered and licensed occupational therapist in the Participation, Environment and Performance Laboratory.
 She holds an OTD from WashU Medicine and a bachelor’s degree in sociology from Emory University.
 Rebecca has prior research experience with home modifications and assistive technology for adults and older adults, as well as in family-based behavioral treatments for children and their families.
-Rebecca serves as the study coordinator and occupational therapist for the falls and Alzheimer’s disease study.
-She also coordinated the project on retention of participants in longitudinal studies of Alzheimer’s disease, co-coordinates the Missouri Aging and Disability Research Network (MADRN), and assists with home visits as needed for the COMPASS study.
+Rebecca serves as the study coordinator and occupational therapist for the Home Hazard Removal Program research study (HARP III) and the Falls and Alzheimer’s disease study (Falls and AD).
+She coordinated the project on retention of participants in longitudinal studies of Alzheimer’s disease, co-coordinates the Missouri Aging and Disability Research Network (MADRN), and assists with home visits across multiple studies.

 - Email: s.denholm@email.wustl.edu